abs-tudelft/tydi/book/src/specification/physical.md

 ### Interface conventions

-When there are name conflicts (for instance due to multiple physical streams existing on the hierarchical level of an interface) the signal names must be prefixed by a unique stream name, delimited using an underscore.
+Streams may be named, in order to prevent name conflicts due to multiple streams existing within the same namespace.
+Such a name is to be prefixed to the signal names using a double underscore.

+> Double underscores are used as a form of unambiguous hierarchy separation to
+> allow user-specified field names in the logical stream types (defined later)
+> to contain (non-consecutive) underscores without risk of name conflicts.

 The canonical representation for the `data` and `user` signals is the LSB-first concatenation of the contained fields.
 For \\(N > 1\\), the lanes are